The nasal sill is the soft tissue ridge forming the posterior margin of the anterior naris. It also forms the caudal margin of the nasal vestibule.

 Ophthalmoplegia describes the abnormal eye movement that occurs because of paralysis of one or more of the six extraocular muscles involved in eye movements.
 Classification can be based on the cause of the ophthalmoplegia or the directions of the affected movements.

 There are numerous causes of...

 The opisthion is the median (midline) point of the posterior margin of the foramen magnum.

 It is one of the skull landmarks, craniometric points for radiological or anthropological skull measurement.

 Various lines and measurements using the opisthion are made in the diagnosi...

 The optic canal is a cylindrical canal running obliquely through the lesser wing of sphenoid bone near the base where it joins the body of sphenoid.
 It transmits the optic nerve and ophthalmic artery.
 The optic canal opens into the skull base at the optic foramen.

-Optic disc drusen (ODD) are also known as hyaline bodies and are a relatively common entity.
-They are usually found incidentally on CT or on follow-up of abnormal fundoscopy.
+Optic disc drusen (ODD), or hyaline bodies, are a relatively common entity usually found incidentally on CT or on follow-up of abnormal fundoscopy.